dstN/tmScrape/README.md

 # tmScrape
-local web scraping of the (max first 25 entries) transfer records from transfermarkt.com
+Local web scraping of the (max first 25 entries) transfer records from transfermarkt.com
-# usage
+# Usage
 Just clone/download the repository and open index.html in your browser.

+Choose the starting year and the ending year, click on "Submit".

-Wait until "Scraping done!" appears and click on "Copy to clipboard"
+Wait until it says "Scraping done!" on screen.
+It takes a moment.

-It takes a moment until it copies everything.
-If it's done copying you get an alert.
+You should see a box with the json output and can either copy it yourself or click on "Copy to clipboard", or if you are fancy just scrape another timeframe.

-# format
+# Format
-every player comes in a json-object. with following data within:
+Every player comes in a json-object. with following data within:
-* Rank within his Transfer-Year
+* Rank within his transfer-year
 * Picture of the Player (Link from transfermarkt.com)
 * Link to the Players Profile on transfermarkt.com
 * Player Name